out- of-gauge cargo

 Transport Methods For Out-Of-Gauge Cargo

-Have you ever been driving down the highway and saw a semi-truck transporting vehicles on autoracks?
+Have you ever been driving down the highway and seen a semi-truck transporting vehicles on autoracks?
 That is an example of out-of-gauge cargo.
 For heavy or oversized items, OOG cargo requires specialized transport, such as low-bed trailers or heavy-duty trucks.

 Platform trailers with no sides or roofs are used for extremely large freight.
 Extended trailers can accommodate the extra cargo length, and autoracks are used to transport things like automobiles.

-Considerations For Out-Of-Gauge Cargo
+Considerations For Out-of-Gauge Cargo

 Cost